krikamol/DualIV-NeurIPS2020/README.md

 # Dual Instrumental Variable Regression (DualIV)
-An implementation of DualIV algorithm
+An implementation of the DualIV algorithm.